CrowdDotDev/crowd.dev/services/libs/tinybird/LAMBDA_ARCHITECTURE.md

                      ↓

     What it does:
-    ├─ Fetches: NEW data from MV (latest snapshotId + 1 hour) ├─ Fetches: OLD data from serving layer (current max snapshotId) ├─ Merges: UNION ALL → creates new snapshot
+    ├─ Fetches: NEW data from MV result datasource (latest snapshotId + 1 hour) ├─ Fetches: OLD data from serving layer (current max snapshotId) ├─ Merges: UNION ALL → creates new snapshot
     ├─ Mode: append